resourcepool/open-tm/README.md

 ### 4. Configure Script
 Open the Racer.lua file with any text editor and change the first lines according to your configuration.
-By default, the script assumes that you have a compass on your drone and that the flight timer is timer-0 (the first timer)
+By default, the script assumes that you have a Taranis X9D/X9D+, a compass on your drone and that the flight timer is timer-0 (the first timer)

 ### 5. Enable Script as telemetry screen
 Go to your Taranis settings and enable your telemetry screen.
 Congrats!